 What’s the difference between the medications?

-Most of the treatments we have available for psoriasis contain an agent called a corticosteroid which helps to reduce the effect of inflammatory chemicals in the body.
+Many of the treatments psoriasis contain an agent called a corticosteroid which helps to reduce the effect of inflammatory chemicals in the body.

 Others, including Synalar, contain an additional antibiotic ingredient, which might be used in cases of psoriasis which become infected.